Selective Service System: Gender

+Selective Service bases the registration requirement on sex assigned at birth, and forces binary interpretation of this, including upon intersex individuals.
+This is in line with a presidential executive order denying any legal recognition of transgender individuals' gender identities, social transition status, and medical transition status, as well the legal existence of intersex individuals, which was issued on 20 January 2025.

+Prior to 20 January 2025, individuals who were assigned male at birth were required to register regardless of their current gender identity or gender reassignment.
+This included transgender women.
+People who were assigned female at birth who have transitioned, or are in the process of transitioning (transgender men), were not required to register.
+Individuals who identified as non-binary were required to register if they were assigned male at birth.
+U.S. citizens register for the SSS using their Social Security Number and the sex designation associated with that number.
+It was possible to change the sex associated with a Social Security Number (SSN), and the Social Security Administration (SSA) did not require medical or legal evidence of a sex designation to do so.
+However, despite some states now allowing an "X" designation on official identification, like birth certificates, the current SSN system is only designed for male or female designations.
+On 31 January 2025, the SSA was given a memo to enforce a binary interpretation of sex, as noted in the aforementioned presidential executive order.

 In February 2019, the male-only military draft registry was ruled to be unconstitutional by a federal district judge in National Coalition for Men v.
 Selective Service System.
 Following the ruling, Selective Service System attorney Jacob Daniels told reporters: "Things continue here at Selective Service as they have in the past, which is men between the ages of 18 and 25 are required to register with Selective Service.
 And at this time, until we receive guidance from either the court or from Congress, women are not required to register for Selective Service."
 On 13 August 2020, the federal district judge's opinion was unanimously overturned by the U.S. Court of Appeals for the 5th Circuit.
 The Court held that male-only military draft registration is constitutional on the basis that "only the Supreme Court may revise its precedent."

-Selective Service bases the registration requirement on biological gender rather than gender identity.
-According to the SSS, individuals who are born male and changed their gender to female (trans women) are required to register while individuals who are born female and changed their gender to male (trans men) are not required to register.

 A congressionally mandated commission recommended in March 2020 that women should be eligible for the draft.
 In September 2021, the House of Representatives passed the National Defense Authorization Act for Fiscal Year 2022, which included an amendment that stated that "all Americans between the ages of 18 and 25 must register for selective service."
 This struck off the word "Male" which extended a potential draft to women; however, the amendment was removed before the National Defense Authorization Act was passed.